moritzschramm/typos/readme.md

 (<code>php artisan load:words</code> and <code>php artisan load:lections</code>).
 For more info, read the readme located in ./resources/assets/wordlists.

 #### Using docker
-Again, since the docker containers are on their own network, running <code>php artisan migrate</code> doesn't work as expected, and, again, there is a bash script called remote-artisan, which just runs <code>php artisan</code> from within the php docker container.<br>
+Again, since the docker containers are on their own network, running <code>php artisan migrate</code> doesn't work as expected, and, again, there is a php script called remote-artisan, which just runs <code>php artisan</code> from within the php docker container.<br>
 <code>php remote-artisan</code>
 <br>
 So to migrate, run:<br>